 You can find out a lot more about me and how I work in the following pages:

-My Design and Inspirations, the Process of how I work, and Why I do what I do.
+My Design and Inspirations talks about the process of how I work, and why I do what I do.
 You can check out which professional Affiliations I draw support from, and lastly, there is a page of Press articles I have been featured in.

 I have a passion for moving metal, and I like working with line.
 My creative stimuli are often found in my surroundings.
 When I begin to translate my inspiration into metal, I work very intuitively, allowing space for serendipity.
 With the original inspiration in mind, I begin a dialogue with the metal.
 How does a piece change when I vary the amount of pressure put upon the metal?
 I work through sample after sample, letting the metal guide me as in call- and-response, developing a conversation between metal and maker.
 Through a process of careful decision making, both in material and technique, I work the metal, a hard and cold material, into a relationship with the human body, creating adornments that capture the exchange between inspiration and material.